Stay Social with Adirondack.net

 • Avoid traveling across bodies of water

-• Drive within your headlights at night
+• Drive with your headlights on at night or in the dark

 • Stay on the right side of the trail at all times

-• Carry a first aid kit
+• Carry a first-aid kit

 • Respect private property